What's Next In The Kavanaugh Confirmation Fight?

 Friday's vote was on what's known as cloture.
 That's whether to end, or close, debate.
 For this vote, that was to end debate on Kavanaugh's nomination and advance it to a final vote.

 Think of it this way: Don't you ever have those moments when someone just won't stop talking, and you want to say, "Enough already"?
 When they won't stop talking in the Senate, that's called a filibuster.
-And in order to cut them off in the Senate, you need 60 votes to do it.
+And to cut them off in the Senate, you need 60 votes to do it.

-But, not for Supreme Court nominations anymore.
+But not for Supreme Court nominations anymore.

 Why doesn't the Senate require 60 votes anymore to confirm a Supreme Court nominee?